 - Filling or refilling the hole left behind

-- Using fillings consisting of silver amalgam, gold, porcelain or a composite resin — the most popular are tooth-colored material
+- Using fillings consisting of silver amalgam, gold, porcelain, or a composite resin — the most popular are tooth-colored materials.

 If your family dentist has to remove a significant portion of your tooth, you may need a dental crown.
 Crowns are made of the same type of material as a filling, but they’re custom-made to fit your mouth.
 Your dentist cements it over your cleaned tooth to protect it from further damage.

 If the pulp or root of your tooth is damaged beyond repair, you need a root canal.
-Your dentist removes the diseased pulp, nerves and blood vessel, along with the decay, and then seals the root.
+Your dentist removes the diseased pulp, nerves, and blood vessels, along with the decay, and then seals the root.
 You often need a crown to protect the rest of your tooth.

 Do you have any questions about the hole in a tooth treatment options?
 For more information on how to fix a cavity or to schedule an appointment with the best-rated family dentist of Park Avenue Smiles, please contact our Yonkers dental clinic for consultation.